jensstigaard/node-vmix/README.md

 This code previously were found in the vmix-js-utils but are now branched out in its own package to enable usage of the vmix-js-utils to be used in a clean frontend environment (non-NodeJS), and also to give a better experience for the users.
 Are you looking for vMix utility for your js frontend?
 Take a look at [vmix-js-utils](https://github.com/jensstigaard/vmix-js-utils) for more info.
 Both packages are available with npm - see [my npm profile](https://www.npmjs.com/~jensstigaard).

+# Purpose
+node-vmix consists of two modules - one for TCP connection, one for HTTP.
+Each can be used on its own, but usually it makes more sense to make it interplay with some of the other modules.
+The modules are coded as classes, meaning that they are constructed with specific parameters, e.g. that the instanciation of a connection needs a host and a port.

+# Quick start
 ```javascript
 const { ConnectionTCP } = require('node-vmix')